 - Human Papillomavirus (HPV) Vaccine: Vaccine name: HPV-9; Vaccine Brand: Gardasil®-9.
 Two doses of HPV9 are recommended in grade 7 and are available for free until the child has graduated grade 12.
 If the child begins the HPV9 series at age 15, the series becomes a 3 doses series.

-- Hepatitis B Vaccine: Vaccine name: Hepatitis B; Vaccine Brand: Engerix®-B/ Recombivax-HB® .
-Two doses of Hepatitis B are recommended in grade 7 are free for students in grades 7, 8 and 9 until August 31 of grade 8.
-For students in grade 10, the vaccine is free, but 3 doses are required.
+- Hepatitis B Vaccine: Vaccine name: Hepatitis B; Vaccine Brand: Engerix®-B/ Recombivax-HB®.
+Two doses of Hepatitis B are recommended in grade 7 and are free.
+However, until August 31, 2023, it will be free to all students up to grade 12.
+This will allow any student who may have missed their school vaccines during the Covid-19 pandemic have the opportunity to receive it.
+For students in grade 10 or above, 3 doses are required.

 All grade 7, 8, 9 or 10 students eligible for Meningitis, Human Papillomavirus (HPV) and Hepatitis B vaccines can attend the vaccine clinic.

 All grade 12 students who have received a letter indicating that they are overdue for vaccines (eg.Tetanus, Diphtheria and Pertussis) can book an appointment for catch-up with Public Health at 905-974-9848 or can go to their family physician to receive the vaccine.
 For vaccines received through your family doctor, please report vaccination to Public Health at 905-540-5250

 Yes, you will need to book an appointment to receive your vaccines.

 You can book an appointment online (for HPV, Hepatitis B or Meningitis vaccine) or by phone at 905-974-9848 (for all vaccines).

 If you are unable to attend the scheduled vaccine catch-up clinics, you may be able to receive the vaccines through your family doctor.